-An investment strategy primarily focused on the value of an asset is termed as value investing.
-Buying securities that are relatively undervalued based on one’s estimation and buying the same at an expectation of making big returns.
+An investment strategy primarily focused on the value of an asset is termed value investing.
+Buying securities that are relatively undervalued based on one’s estimation and buying the same with an expectation of making big returns.

 The term value investing isn’t any alien term.
 Especially in today’s world, every individual calls himself a value investor.
 But, what exactly qualifies for one to be a value investor.
 Is it just one’s value estimation based on one’s comfort or something more?

-There is no defined set-up for value investing or valuation techniques.
-It’s a continuous process of learning, updating our techniques based on market conditions, and most importantly to stick with one’s discipline of investing.
+There is no defined setup for value investing or valuation techniques.
+It’s a continuous process of learning, updating our techniques based on market conditions, and most importantly sticking with one’s discipline of investing.
 It is to not overpay no matter how favorable the stock seems to be (the discipline that I carry).

 The discipline is just to be invested over the long-term and buy stocks as in SIP (Systematic Investment Plan).
 I believe with the right amount of discipline and control over one’s emotions anyone can invest in the stock market and expect a pretty good return.